UMassQIS/QNumericsSchool/index.md

     ~~~
     <img src="./assets/qnumerics-logo.png" style="max-width:60%;padding-bottom:20px"/>
     <h2>Numerical Methods <br>in Quantum Information Science</h2>
-    Summer School at the Mount Ida campus of University of Massachusetts Amherst<br>(a satellite campus on the outskirts of Boston)
+    Summer School at the Mount Ida campus of University of Massachusetts Amherst<br>(a satellite campus on the outskirts of Boston)<br>August 12th to 17th
     ~~~

     @@buttons